-be carefully weighted and limited, so as to avoid that mayWhen such collection is performed, its purpose It is also recommended that protocol designers consider if anonymization of the identifier is possible, to decouple the association of a device identifier to a PII. be made around the retention time of the collected identifier, to include provisions to delete information about collected identifiers as soon as the retention of these identifiers is not necessary anymore. mayunique identifiers be stored beyond the scope of the original collection.
-Care is also recommended so as not to expose these identifiers to other recipients when such exposure is not strictly made necessary by the purpose of the collection.
-Consideration
+8.3.6 Opt-in and opt-out

-When multiple methods maymight be allowed to achieve a given purpose, it is recommended that the method allowing the highest level of privacy always be the defaults.
-Users can be allowed to opt-in for methods that would allow a lower level of privacy.
+When multiple methods are allowed to achieve a given purpose, it is recommended that the method allowing the highest level of privacy should always be the default.
+Users can be allowed to opt-in for methods that would allow a lower level of privacy in exchange for some service.
 After having opted-in, it is recommended that users be allowed to opt back out to the method offering better privacy.

+8.3.7 Order of transmission

+It has been demonstrated that the order in which optional protocol information elements are sent, and the choice of them, might be used as temporary or persistent identifier (see e.g. IEEE privecsg-16-0003-00-0000).
+Effectively, the order of transmission and the specific set of information elements becomes an identifiable stream of information that can be used to pin down individual devices.

+Mitigation strategies include reviewing over-all configurability options and liberties in the order of transmission and the usage of optional information elements in the communications protocol.
+Likewise, mandating a specific order of transmission, limiting the number of specific options (e.g. by creating configuration profiles), and suggesting a default configuration, would make communications properties more similar between different nodes and would avoid identifying nodes individually.

+8.3.8 Configurability

-When transmission relies on specific modulations, scrambling operations, care is recommended to ensure that the algorithm chosen can not only serve its security purpose, but would also be defined clearly enough to be implemented similarly (with the same chance of producing the similar and indistinguishable result) among various types of intended client devices.
+When transmission relies on specific modulations, scrambling operations, or optional protocol parameters in general, it is foreseen that specific settings or configurations in a network causes frames to be so easily distinguishable from a "typical frame" that that a device could be fingerprinted.
+In these cases, the algorithm should be chosen not only to serve its security purpose, but also in such a way that it is defined clearly enough to be implemented similarly (with the same chance of producing the similar and indistinguishable result) among various types of intended client devices.

 References:

+J.C.
+Zúñiga, M. Vanhoef, C. Matte, M. Cunche, Privacy Issues in 802.11 Networks, IEEE 11-16-1492-00-0wngg, 8 November 2016.

 M. Vanhoef, C. Matte, M. Cunche, L.S.
 Cardoso, F. Piessens, Tracking 802.11 stations without relying on the link layer identifier, IEEE privecsg-16-0003-00-0000, 14 April 2016.

 J.C.
 Zúñiga, 802E Privacy Mitigations, IEEE privecsg-16-0002-00-0000, 23 March 2016.